Not just an replacement, but an improvement!

 There is some resemblance with the 2A3 or AD1 tube, which can also operate nicely at 250V 60mA, same as the PX4.
 Yet PX4 is a tube with somewhat higher impedance character, positioned somewhere in between 45 and 2A3.
 The sound of the PX4 comes closer to a 45, but the output power comes closer to tubes like 2A3 or AD1.
 This makes it a very good tube for high efficiency loudspeakers, similar to what OSRAM wrote already, a long time ago.

-Filament / Heater:
+Filament / Heater

-Anode dissipation:
+Anode dissipation

 Very early types had 12 Watt Anode dissipation.
 Later types were upwards compatible, and had 15 Watt dissipation.
 These can be recognized by the working points of 15 Watt in the datasheet such as 300V 50mA and 250V / 60mA.
 These 12 Watt tubes and 15 Watt tubes have essentially the same tube curves, but of course you will see other recommended bias resistors in old data sheets, to achieve 12 Watt or 15 Watt dissipation.

-Correct Bias:
+Correct Bias

 The EML PX4 is intended to be upwards compatible with original Osram / Marconi tubes, with the only difference being the higher heater current of the EML.
 By OSRAM, the PX4 was designed for low to medium Anode voltage, and indeed the tube works best with the Anode voltages as specified in the data sheet.
 As the Anode voltage is relatively low, it is recommended to use a classical auto bias circuit, as this keeps the cost and construction effort low.
 Unlike the historical tubes, the EML tubes have some hidden reserve as you can see from the Peak Anode Dissipation of 17 Watt.
 This makes it possible to bias the tube in idle at maximum 15 Watt indeed, whereas under peak signal level, the dissipation may shift up for a short time to the peak level 17 Watt.

-On the other hand, you can take any PX4 amplifier designed for OSRAM tubes, and replace those by EML PX4, and bias will be the same, but care should be taken, the amplfier can deliver the higher heater current of the EML.
+On the other hand, you can take any PX4 amplifier designed for OSRAM tubes, and replace those by EML PX4, and bias will be the same, but care should be taken, the amplifier can deliver the higher heater current of the EML.

-EML PX4 Mesh Filament Ratings
+EML PX4 Filament Ratings

 Filament Voltage

-4 Volt (AC or DC)
+= 4 Volt (AC or DC)

 Tolerance on filament voltage